gregoryfabry/checkerboard-demo/README.md

     node demo-server

-Go to http://*server*:9999/public/*demo*.html; e.g. http://localhost:9999/whiteboard.html.
+Go to http://*server*:9999/demos/*demo*.html; e.g. http://localhost:9999/demos/whiteboard.html.

 Open in multiple tabs or multiple devices to see the synchronization effect.
+Restart the server to clear the store.

 ## coords